Ogglord/openwrt-builder/README.md

 or read [here](https://github.com/89luca89/distrobox/?tab=readme-ov-file#installation) for more installation options.

 ### 2. Create and enter the container

+This will automatically pull the image and create the container (i.e. ```docker pull ghcr.io/ogglord/openwrt-builder```), it takes a few minutes the first time.
+It mounts your home directory to the containers home directory by default.

 If you use distrobox:

     distrobox create -i ghcr.io/ogglord/openwrt-builder -n openwrt